-According to the termination practices of some corporations, you CAN be fired for smoking cannabis off-the-clock in a legal state.
-What?
+According to the termination practices of some corporations, you can be fired for smoking weed off-the-clock – in a legal state.

 Workers don’t have the right to the medicine they need.
-That’s the message that some state laws are sending, as more and more workers are getting fired for using legal cannabis.
+That’s the message that some state laws are sending, as more and more workers are get fired for smoking legal weed after hours.

 Take the experience of one Massachusetts woman, who legally used cannabis during her off hours, but was nonetheless fired from her job as a hospital kitchen worker after her office drug tested her following an injury sustained at work.

 The woman is suing the corporation that operates the hospital, but the case doesn’t revolve around the legality of cannabis use off-the-clock.
 Instead, it centers on whether the hospital had the right to forcibly drug test her nearly one week after her incident when there were no indications that her injury was the result of an impairment.

 This kind of treatment is unjust, but this woman is not the first and she won’t be the last.
 Many workers across the nation have faced hostile workplaces that have used drug tests to facilitate terminations, even when the usage didn’t happen during work hours.
 And, because most cannabis laws are very new and full of holes, there don’t seem to be many protections for recreational (and in some cases even medical) cannabis users who want to partake in a legal activity while also remaining employed.